petewritescode/contraction-timer/README.md

 # Contractions timer
-A web app for tracking and timing your contractions during labour.
+A minimalist web app for tracking and timing your contractions during labour.